 To apply a wood stain, follow the steps below:

-Step One: Ensure Proper Aeration
+Step 1: Ensure Proper Aeration

 Introduce plenty of airflow into your work area.
 Create a workspace with lots of airflows.
 Run, fans, or open the windows.
 While working on your project, proper ventilation is provided via airflow.
 Avoid staining in overly hot or stagnant areas of your home.